gopher64/gopher64/README.md

           Must also specify --port.
 Used to assign a controller listed in --list-controllers to a port -p, --port <PORT>
           Valid values: 1-4.
-To be used alongside --bind-input-profile and --assign-controller -h, --help
+To be used alongside --bind-input-profile and --assign-controller -z, --clear-input-bindings
+          Clear all input profile bindings and controller assignments -h, --help
           Print help
   -V, --version